briandunn/flatware/README.md

 [![Hashrocket logo](https://hashrocket.com/hashrocket_logo.svg)](https://hashrocket.com)

 Flatware is supported by the team at [Hashrocket](https://hashrocket.com), a multidisciplinary design & development consultancy.
 If you'd like to [work with us](https://hashrocket.com/contact-us/hire-us) or [join our team](https://hashrocket.com/contact-us/jobs), don't hesitate to get in touch.

+# TODO:

+possible simplecov fixes

+1. seems like we won't get the same results as serial rspec runs unless we start simplecov after fork.
+And if we do that, I think a process needs to claim to be the last one for simplecov to run the merge.